instructor-ai/instructor/docs/blog/posts/learn-async.md

   - jxnl
 ---

-# Learning `asyncio` in using ` OpenAI` w/ `Instructor`
+# Learning `asyncio` with `OpenAI` and an instructor

-Today, I will introduce you to various approaches for utilizing asyncio in Python.
-We will apply this to batch processing data using `instructor` and study how to apply `asyncio.gather` and `asyncio.as_completed` to process data concurrently.
-And how to use `asyncio.Semaphore` to limit the number of concurrent requests we make to a server.
+Today, I will introduce you to various approaches for using asyncio in Python.
+We will apply this to batch process data using `instructor` and learn how to use `asyncio.gather` and `asyncio.as_completed` for concurrent data processing.
+Additionally, we will explore how to limit the number of concurrent requests to a server using `asyncio.Semaphore`.

-We'll look at defining a canonical `async` function, and then look at four different ways to run it.
-We'll look at the pros and cons of each approach, and then we'll look at the results of running each approach on a small batch.
+We will start by defining an `async` function that calls `openai` to extract data, and then examine four different ways to execute it.
+We will discuss the pros and cons of each approach and analyze the results of running them on a small batch.

-## Basic Concepts of `asyncio`
+## Understanding `asyncio`

-`asyncio` is a Python library used for writing concurrent code using the async/await syntax.
-It's ideal for IO-bound and high-level structured network code.
-If you've used `OpenAI`'s SDK you'll notice that theres both a `OpenAI()` and `AsyncOpenAI()` class.
-The `AsyncOpenAI()` class is a subclass of `OpenAI()` processes data asynchronously.
+`asyncio` is a Python library that enables writing concurrent code using the async/await syntax.
+It is particularly useful for IO-bound and structured network code.
+If you are familiar with OpenAI's SDK, you might have encountered two classes: `OpenAI()` and `AsyncOpenAI()`.
+Today, we will be using the `AsyncOpenAI()` class, which processes data asynchronously.

-By doing so in the context of serving a web application or batch processing tasks, we can improve the performance of our application by allowing it to handle multiple requests concurrently!
+By utilizing these tools in web applications or batch processing, we can significantly improve performance by handling multiple requests concurrently instead of sequentially.

-## Batch Processing in Action
+## Example: Batch Processing

-Today we'll be looking at an example that demonstrates the use of AsyncIO for batch processing tasks, specifically extracting and processing data concurrently.
-The script will extract data from a list of texts and process it concurrently using AsyncIO.
+In this example, we will demonstrate how to use `asyncio` for batch processing tasks, specifically for extracting and processing data concurrently.
+The script will extract data from a list of texts and process it concurrently using `asyncio`.

 ```python
 import instructor